 About

-A platform for relational technology
+A platform for connection

 Mission

 Tact & Tech reimagines technology as a living system for connection.
+Through exploration and discussions, we explore how play and creativity can make tech more human.

 Foreword